galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests.md

 ```
 9. In Project Explorer, right-click on `dev.galasa.simbank.parent` and select _Gradle > Refresh Gradle Project_<br>
 Note: If you get an error connecting to the Gradle build, go to _Window > Preferences > Gradle_,  check the _Local installation directory_ box, browse to the folder in which you installed Gradle and click _OK_ and _Apply and Close_.
-10. Navigate to *Run > Run Configurations*
+10. Navigate to *Run > Run Configurations*.
+The *Create, manage and run configurations* dialog box appears.
-11. In the *Create, manage and run configurations* dialog, right-click *Gradle Project* and choose *New Configuration*.
+11. Depending on version of Eclipse that you are using, either right-click *Gradle Project* and choose *New Configuration* or select _Gradle Task > add clean build_.
-12. Give the new configuration a meaningful name and add ```clean build``` in the `Gradle Tasks` field. <br> Note: If you encounter an error, try running the `gradle clean build` command from the command line to generate more detailed error messages.
+12. Provide a meaningful name and (depending on your version of Eclipse) add either  ```clean build``` in the `Gradle Tasks` field or click *Add* and type `clean` in the `Gradle Tasks` field and then click *Add* again and type `build`. <br> Note: If you encounter an error, try running the `gradle clean build` command from the command line to generate more detailed error messages.
 13. Click *Workspace*, select `dev.galasa.simbank.parent` and click `OK`.
 14. Click `Apply` then `Run`.
 15. Expand `dev.galasa.simbank.tests` (assuming you haven't changed your project name) and then `src.main.java` - and finally, explore the `dev.galasa.simbanks.tests` package.
 You'll see the group of tests provided with SimBank: